Issi Dye

-Issi Dye (born 12 June 1946) is an Australian entertainer.
+Issi Dye (born 12 June 1946) also known as Issi Dy and Issi Di, is an Australian entertainer.

 Early life

 Dye was born Israel Dyzenhous in Austria to Dr Ben Dyzenhaus and Edith Dyzenhaus (née Wrobel).

-Dye's mother Edith had been interned in the Auschwitz concentration camp, where her mother and aunty were murdered by the Nazis.
+Dye's mother Edith had been interned in the Auschwitz concentration camp, where her mother and aunt were murdered by the Nazis.
 She met Dr Ben Dyzenhaus after he was sent to Austria from Poland to help rescue survivors of The Holocaust.
-The couple later immigrated to Australia with their three-year-old son Israel Dyzenhaus.
+The couple later migrated to Australia with their three-year-old son Israel Dyzenhaus.

-With the Jewish family settling in Melbourne, Dye attended Mount Scopus Memorial College and sang in the choir with his father at the Toorak synagogue.
+After the family settled in Melbourne, Dye attended Mount Scopus Memorial College and sang in the choir with his father at the Toorak synagogue.